An author may be considered an ”emerging scholar” for purposes of this award if, for example:

 Final selection is made by the Award Panel (including determination of which ADHO publication will publish the winning paper) and announced at the Concluding Plenary session.
 The publication commitment of the prize is handled through the editorial procedures of the designated ADHO publication; disbursement of the cash award is arranged through the ADHO Treasurer.

-Approved with modifications by ADHO Steering Committee, 22 June 2009.
+Approved with modifications by ADHO Steering Committee (now Constituent Organization Board), 22 June 2009.
 Approved by ALLC Committee 21 June 2009.
 Final approval by ACH pending.

 The recipient will receive a cash award of 500 GBP (five hundred GB pounds), or a round number of about the same value in the currency in which the prize is to be awarded.
 The winning paper will be featured in one of the ADHO publications, as recommended by the Award Panel.
 This includes assistance of the editor and staff to prepare the paper for publication, as needed.
 Note: papers that are constrained from publication in an ADHO journal (by grant stipulations, copyright issues, prior commitment, university policy, etc.) are not eligible for consideration.